 Dr. Phillips is a past president of the American Geriatrics Society, the organization representing health care professionals committed to improving the health of America’s seniors; and is also a past president of the American Medical Directors Association, the physician organization for long-term care.
 She continues to serve on multiple technical advisory groups for chronic care, nursing home quality, and home and community-based services and has provided numerous testimonies to the U.S. Congress.

 She is a frequent speaker to boards of directors for aging service providers, state, and national meetings.
 She served as a primary care health policy fellow under Secretary Tommy Thompson, and was appointed by the Governor as a California Commissioner on Aging and appointed to the Olmstead Advisory Committee for California.
 Dr. Phillips is on the Board of Directors of the SCAN Foundation and the SCAN Health Plan Board.

-While medical governance and health policy have become his career, he maintains strong ties to the world of competitive academic debate, coaching weekend and summer programs for the DC Urban Debate League and speaking regularly at (digital) workshops for debate educators.
+While medical governance and health policy have become his career, he maintains strong ties to the world of competitive academic debate, coaching online weekend and summer programs for the University of Texas and speaking regularly at workshops for debate educators.